sonamkshenoy/ImageConvolution/README.md

 # ImageConvolution
-Applying 2D convolutions on images
+Applying 2D convolutions on images using 2D matrices